Pitjantjatjara dialect: Bible translations

 The first draft of the New Testament's Gospel of Mark, Tjukurpa Palja Markaku, was completed in 1945 by Reverend Bob Love and Ronald Trudinger at the Mission, and was published by the British and Foreign Bible Society in 1949.
 Work continued over the next 20 years, with publication of a shorter New Testament in 1969 by the Bible Society Australia.
 Pitjantjatjara Bible Translation Project, incorporated in 1981, completed a new translation of the New Testament and about 15% of the Old Testament, first published in 2002.
 In 2011 a new project to translate the rest of the OT was initiated, as of 2019 working on various OT books.
-21st-century Bible Society missionary and local teacher since 1973, Paul Eckert, has worked with elders on the project for many years.
+Paul Eckert, a 21st-century Bible Society missionary and local teacher since 1973, has worked with elders on the project for many years.
 The Book of Daniel was published in 2015, and the Pitjantjatjara version of the New Testament is available online.

 In 2017 members of the Pitjantjatjara Bible Translation Project and partners began a multi-voice recording of the Pitjantjatjara New Testament, with 50% completed by 2017.